Faculty and Staff

-Our stellar academic reputation attracts more than 90 per cent of first-choice candidates for academic positions.
+Our stellar academic reputation attracts more than 90% of first-choice candidates for academic positions.
 Our faculty members are nationally and internationally recognized for their achievement, research and teaching.
-More than 90 per cent of our faculty have a PhD or doctorate.
+More than 90% of our faculty have a PhD or doctorate.

 ”I try to create an environment where people feel comfortable giving input, both positive and negative.”

 – Dr. Vivian Howard, associate professor, School of Information Management and 2017 recipient of the Alumni Association Award of Excellence for Teaching

 We host 60 Canada Research Chairs — more than at any other university in the Atlantic Region.
 These chairs advance the frontiers of knowledge in their fields, not only through their own work, but also by teaching and supervising students and co-ordinating the work of other researchers.

 Many of our professors are national and international award winners.